ankschoubey/old-blog/_posts/2021-02-04-staying-on-the-path.md

 Therefore, it's an ethical crime to be weak[^3] and not be the best version of yourself.

+## Consistency

+dThe reason to be consistent is that you experience compount effect.
+Small changes overtime can significantly change things.

+Look at yourself from 5 years ago.
+Any habit that was small would have been really small for the first 2 years. then suddently it started growing significantly.

+Things that at first don't seem significant become significant when you compound them over a few years.

+So if you are cleaning your room, planning the day, meditating, etc. You are on the path!
+Their is light at the end of the tunnel.

 ## Staying on the Path

 ## Sacrifice